SuperOfficeDocs/superoffice-docs/user-guide/en/admin/requests/priority/index.md

 1. priority specified for a contact
 2. priority specified for a company
-3. priority specified for an e mailbox
+3. priority specified for an email box
-4. priority specified for an e mail filter
+4. priority specified for an email filter
 5. standard priorities

 Since the priority is determined in this order, a request from a contact with high priority will be given a high priority even though the e-mailbox the person sends it to has a low priority.